 - I may be aware of the fact that I have a phobia of cockroaches, and I may even admit that my phobia is irrational and ridiculous, yet every time I look at a cockroach I still jump!

-- Same could be true for smoking and other addictions.
+- The same could be true for smoking and other addictions.
 I might be aware that smoking is destroying my health, yet I may be unable to quit.
-And even if I do quit, the chances of relapse or substitution can be very high because there might be a unconscious positive intention associated with the addiction.
+And even if I do quit, the chances of relapse or substitution can be very high because there might be an unconscious positive intention associated with the addiction.